 The most popular flower that is used as a pest deterrent in veggie gardens is the marigold.
 With its strong pungent odor, marigolds drive away numerous harmful insects and should be planted freely throughout your vegetable garden.

-The Mexican Marigolds produce a chemical from their roots which can repel the nematodes (microscopic white worms in the soil) that attack tomatoes and potatoes in your garden.
+The Mexican Marigolds produce a chemical from their roots that can repel the nematodes (microscopic white worms in the soil) that attack tomatoes and potatoes in your garden.
 French dwarf marigolds have also shown consistent results.
 It takes 3-4 months to see results, so plant your marigolds early on in the season to protect your tomatoes.

 Nasturtiums – Another Beauty to Include

 Another favorite flower to include when you are planning the vegetable garden is nasturtiums.
 There are many varieties of Nasturtiums from 6-inch dwarf plants to vining types which will twine their way up a trellis or bean pole similar to sweet peas.

 Not only are nasturtiums edible, but they also help keep aphids, potato bugs, squash bugs, and whiteflies away.
 They combine well with vine-growing vegetables like squash, melons, and cucumbers, as they ward off insects that will attack such varieties like the squash beetle.